QTabGAN: A Hybrid Quantum-Classical GAN for Tabular Data Synthesis: Model Architecture

 \section{Model Architecture}

 Our proposed framework for QTabGAN is a hybrid quantum-classical framework.
-Figure~\ref{fig:ModelA} represents the model architecture of QTabGAN.
+The model architecture of QTabGAN is shown in Figure~\ref{fig:ModelA}.
 The generator's core is a Variational Quantum Circuit (VQC) that generates the probability distributions for synthetic data.
 VQCs are used to exploit quantum superposition and entanglement.
 This enables the generator to capture complex data distributions and correlations that classical generators struggle to capture.
 Next, the data distributions are mapped to the features of the tabular data using a classical neural network.
 Finally, the classical discriminator distinguishes between real and synthetic data.